spalmer/PHP-Sprites/README.md

 # PHP Sprites

-A simple PHP script that scans a folder of images and spits out a single spritesheet PNG and associated CSS file.
+A dead simple PHP script that scans a folder of images and spits out a single spritesheet PNG and associated CSS file.

 ## Usage